zy12aaf168/css-key-concepts-responsive-design/README.md

 ------

+Welcome to Feline Flexbox with Cat Cards!

+Follow the instructions in this Read Me to create your very own, feline flexy, responsive Cat page!

+# Step 1

 - Open your html document in the browser

+Right click your index.html page and select 'open in...' then select browser.
+Alternatively type 'open index.html' in your terminal and press enter.

--- notice how our elements stretch accross the page in a 'normal flow'.
+You should now see a collection of cute cat pictures -- notice how our elements stretch accross the page in a 'normal flow'.
 These are block level, in-line elements